emilianavt/VSeeFaceSDK/README.md

 part of Unity and when asked, select original prefab.
 Otherwise the cloth may not work correctly.
 Don't add a MagicaPhysicsManager to your avatar, there's already one set up in VSeeFace.

+For Spout4Unity's SpoutSender, set the component on a camera with a render texture set and set the same render texture on the sender.
+Make sure the texture's color format is set to R8G8B8A8_UNORM.
+The SpoutReceiver will automatically set the received texture as the main texture on the first material of a renderer that is on the same object.

 # Whitelisted components